 Where can I collect my purchases?

 Just follow the signs to Kelderplein at Schiphol Plaza between Arrival Halls 1 and 2, which will lead you directly to the Shop & Collect desk.
 You will receive your purchases upon presentation of your collection ticket.

-*The following countries are Member States of the European Union: Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Rumania, Slovakia, Spain (except for the Canary Islands), Sweden and the United Kingdom (except for the Channel Islands).
+*The following countries are Member States of the European Union: Austria, Belgium, Bulgaria, Cyprus, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Poland, Portugal, Rumania, Slovakia, Spain (except for the Canary Islands), Sweden and the United Kingdom (except for the Channel Islands).